TL;DR

 Verdict: Telegram's bot ecosystem is one of its strongest differentiators.

-Shares files up to 4GB per file with unlimited cloud storage.
+Shares files up to 2GB per file (4GB for Premium users) with unlimited cloud storage.
 Telegram functions as a personal cloud drive for large file transfers.

 Verdict: Telegram's 4GB file limit and cloud storage make it superior for file sharing.